icefallgames/SCICompanion/SCICompanion/Docs/source/selectionandresize.rst

 =====

 If you paste *(CTRL-V)* an image from the clipboard into the view, it will appear in the top left of the current cel, in a rubber band selection rectangle.
 You can position it as you desire.
-Double-clicking on the selection will set it permanently.
+Double-clicking on the selection will commit it.
-If the image is a 24-bit image from another application, |scicomp| will attempt to map the colors to the current palette (more control over this can be obtained by using *View->Import image sequence*).
+If the image is a 24-bit image from another application, |scicomp| will attempt to map the colors to the current palette (more control over this can be obtained by using *View->Import image sequence*, or by using *CTRL-B* instead of *CTRL-V*).

 Transparent Paste
 =================

-Transparent pasting *(CTRL-SHIFT-V)* will paste an image, but not include the pixels that are the same colour as the transparent colour of the cel.
+Transparent pasting *(CTRL-SHIFT-V)* will paste an image, but not include the pixels that are transparent.
+Note that alpha transparency is not preserved in standard Windows clipboard formats, so this will only work if the source image is another view cel inside |scicomp|.

 Resizing